zsunberg/zsunberg.github.io/index.md

 me:
     - image_path: "assets/images/faroe_selfie.jpg"
       title: "About me"
       excerpt: "I am an Assistant Professor in the Ann and H.J.
 Smead Aerospace Engineering Sciences department at the University of Colorado Boulder.
-I will be accepting PhD students in the fall of 2020.
-If you are a prospective student with an demonstrated outstanding academic record who is passionate about learning, engineering, and research in artificial intelligence or aerospace vehicle control,  please [reach out](/contact)."
+If you are interested in my research in artificial intelligence or aerospace vehicle control,  please [reach out](/contact)."

 ---